Former Foxboro resident seeks change in license law after husband's death in crash

 “I had a panic attack when I found out he was still driving,” she said.

-The petition had 300 supporters by Friday afternoon.
-The goal is to get 500.
+The petition had 400 supporters by Wednesday afternoon.
+The goal is to get at least 500.

 Currently, a person charged with motor vehicle homicide, which is a misdemeanor, will not lose their driver’s license unless they are convicted.